offen/offen/content/pages/index.md

 __offen__ treats both users and operators as parties of equal importance.
 Users can expect full transparency and are encouraged to make *autonomous and informed decisions regarding the use of their data*.
 Operators are enabled to gain insights while respecting their users' privacy and their data.

-__offen__ is currently being conceptually designed and is applying for funds to sustain its development.
+__offen__ is currently in the early stages of development and is applying for funds to sustain its development.
+An early alpha version is running on this site: you can visit the [auditorium](https://auditorium-alpha.offen.dev) to access your data.

 <a href="./deep-dive/" class="btn">Deep dive</a>